raghu-reddy-rs/ai-diagram-generator/USAGE.md

 ### Core Commands

-All commands support the `analyzer` alias (when installed globally) or `node src/cli.js` for local usage.
+All commands use `node src/cli.js` for local usage.

 #### Analysis Command
 ```bash